 LiveScript was the original name of the 1995-born Javascript.
 It was promoted as the “younger brother” of Java, which at the time was a widely popular language.
 Over time, JavaScript developed into a fully autonomous language.

 According to Gorton, JavaScript is the most widely used programming language for creating interactive websites.
 “Virtually everyone” uses JavaScript.
 JavaScript may be used by programmers to create web content on the server before a page is transmitted to the browser when paired with Node.js.
-This allows them to create games and programmes that run directly in the browser.
+This allows them to create games and communication programmes that run directly in the browser.
 Additionally, a large range of add-ons expand JavaScript’s capability.

 3.JAVA